SilentView/GigaTok/README.md

 ## Download Checkpoints

 All the tokenizers are for 256x256 images.
+You can also download the models from [Hugging Face](https://huggingface.co/YuuTennYi/GigaTok).

 | Tokenizer       |  Config   | Param.
 (Tokenizer) | rFID | LPIPS  | Tokenizer Download Link                                                                                        | AR Model | Param.
 (AR) | gFID | Acc.  | AR Model Download Link                                                                                                    |
 | --------------- | --- | ------------------ | ---- | ------ | -------------------------------------------------------------------------------------------------------------- | -------- | ----------------- | ---- | ----- | ------------------------------------------------------------------------------------------------------------------------- |